 FDIC insurance is not unlimited.
-By having too much money in one bank or one account, you may be leaving yourself exposed.
+By having too much money in one bank or one account, you may be putting yourself at risk.
 The $250,000 limit is separate for each bank where you have an account.
-So, you can increase the FDIC insurance coverage available to you by using multiple banks or by structuring your accounts properly within a single bank.
+So, you can increase the FDIC insurance coverage available to you by using multiple banks, or by structuring your accounts properly within a single bank.

 To get more than $250,000 of coverage at one bank, spread the money out among various owners or registrations.
 As an example, money in your individual taxable account is separate from money in your individual retirement account (IRA).
-To figure out if your assets are comfortably under the maximum coverage limits, use the Electronic Deposit Insurance Estimator (EDIE) tool.
+The best way to verify that your assets are comfortably under the maximum coverage limits is the FDIC's Electronic Deposit Insurance Estimator (EDIE) tool.

 For instance, what if you have $250,000 in your individual account and $250,000 in your IRA at the same bank?
 While it might appear that you’re over the $250,000 limit, you may be fully covered because of how your accounts are titled.
 Be careful about pushing the limit, though.
-If you receive any interest payments that send you over $250,000, these earnings may be at risk.
+If you receive any interest payments that send you over $250,000, those earnings may be at risk.

 How to Maximize Coverage

-If you have enough money at your bank to put you at risk, then it’s worth it to spend the time to protect yourself or have someone else do it for you.
+If you have enough money at your bank to put you at risk, then it’s worth spending the time to protect yourself or have someone else do it for you.
 To maximize your FDIC coverage, use one or more strategies to spread your money among different banks and different account holders.

 CDARS is a network of banks that allows you to spread your money around.
-You’ll open an account with one bank (possibly the same bank you already use), and if the bank participates in CDARS, your excess funds go to other FDIC-insured banks.
+You open an account with one bank (possibly the same bank you already use), and if the bank participates in CDARS, your excess funds go to other FDIC-insured banks.
 You’ll stay below coverage limits at each bank, and you’ll see your assets on one statement.
 Ask your bank if CDARS is an option.

 Brokered certificates of deposit are offered by financial intermediaries such as financial advisers.
 By buying FDIC-insured CDs from multiple banks in your brokerage account, you can stay below coverage limits.